taddyorg/podcast-data-n8n-integration/README.md

 ## Example Workflows

 Example workflows demonstrating common use cases are available:
-- **Podcast Monitoring** - Track new episodes from your favorite podcasts
+- **Podcast Monitoring** - Track newly released episodes from your favorite podcasts
 - **Transcript Generation** - Automatically generate and process episode transcripts
-- **Chart Tracking** - Monitor podcast rankings over time
+- **Apple Podcasts Chart Tracking** - Monitor podcast rankings over time by genre and country
 - **Search Podcasts** - Use advanced search to find podcasts and store them in Airtable
+- **Search Episodes** - Use advanced search to find episodes and store them in Airtable
+- **Import OPML File** - Import the podcasts you subscribe to from your favorite player
-- **Import OPML File** - Import the podcasts you subscribe to from your favorite player and find latest episodes
+- **Import OPML File and Generate Transcripts for All Your Podcasts** - Import the podcasts you subscribe to from your favorite player and find latest episodes and generate transcripts for them

 _(Links to be added once node is published to n8n and templates submitted here: https://creators.n8n.io/workflows/edit)_